-The originality of the concept lies partly in the requirement that the linguistic majority has to be the largest sample in the world of a group of people with a specific language, culture and history.
-It is always possible to find on a certain territory a group of people constitutes a majority, and this does not turn the group into a national majority.
-It won't if the majority of people with the same language, culture and history is to be found elsewhere.
+The originality of the concept lies partly in the requirement that the linguistic majority has to be the majority of a group of people with a specific language, culture, and history.
+It must always be possible to find on a certain territory a group of people constituting a majority, and this does not turn the group into a national majority.
+It won't if the majority of the people with the same language, culture, and history is to be found elsewhere.

-The originality of the concept lies also in the fact that it is compatible with admitting 'national minorities' as integral parts of the nation.
-As we have seen, national minorities are minority extensions of closely related nations existing on different territories, and their members perceive themselves in that way.
-According to this concept of a 'national minority', the Russians in the Baltic states, the Hungarians in Roumania or Slovaquia, the Palestinians in Israel, the German 'Sudetes' in the Tcheck Republic, the French Belgians of Brussels within the Belgian Flemish territories, and the Anglophones within Quebec are all examples of national minorities.
+The originality of the concept lies also in the fact that it is compatible with admitting "national minorities" as integral parts of the nation.
+As we have seen, national minorities are minority extensions of closely related national majorities existing on different territories, with their members perceiving themselves in that way.
+According to this concept of a "national minority,"-the Russians in the Baltic states, the Hungarians in Romania or Slovakia, the Palestinians in Israel, the Sudeten Germans in the Czech Republic, the French Belgians of Brussels within the Belgian Flemish territories, and the Anglophones within Quebec-are all examples of national minorities.